Twispay/twispay.github.io/hosted-page.md

 For production, the secure URL is: https://secure.twispay.com
 For test, the secure URL is: https://secure-stage.twispay.com

-Here's an example of sample code used for generating a HTML form for a Twispay Order:
+Here's an example of Java sample code used for generating a HTML form for a Twispay Order:

 ```Java
 // get the HTML form